Department of Earth and Planetary Sciences

 General Information

 The Department of Earth and Planetary Sciences at The University of Texas at San Antonio has academic expertise, research excellence, and student success across the fields of earth sciences, environmental geosciences, geoinformatics, and planetary sciences.
 Our research laboratories and facilities provide both undergraduate and graduate students the opportunity to learn, participate, and acquire skills in areas of geosciences.
-These include Chemical Hydrology and Mass Spectrometry Lab, Computational and GIS Labs (two), Hydrogeology Facility, Heat and Mass Transfer & Experimental Rheology Lab, Micropaleo and Stratigraphy Facility, Ocean Science Lab, Remote Sensing and Geoinformatics Lab, River Science Lab, Rock Preparation Facility, Sedimentary Geology and Mineralogy Lab, Snow and Ice Geophysics Lab.
-The department faculty also leads two university-wide collaborative Center/Institute: NASA MIRO Center for Advanced Measurements in Extreme Environments (CAMEE) and Institute for Water Research, Sustainability and Policy (IWRSP).
+These include Chemical Hydrology and Mass Spectrometry Lab, Computational and GIS Labs (two), Hydrogeology Facility, Heat and Mass Transfer & Experimental Rheology Lab, Micropaleo and Stratigraphy Facility, Ocean Science Lab, Remote Sensing and Geoinformatics Lab, River Science Lab, Rock Preparation Facility, Sedimentary Geology and Mineralogy Lab, and Snow and Ice Geophysics Lab.
+The department faculty also leads two university-wide collaborative Centers/Institutes: NASA MIRO Center for Advanced Measurements in Extreme Environments (CAMEE) and Institute for Water Research, Sustainability and Policy (IWRSP).

 • Create topographic, geologic, and digital maps in both field and laboratory settings (Mapping).